apoplexi24/gpandas/README.md

 ### DataFrame

-The central data structure in GPandas, the `DataFrame`, is designed for handling two-dimensional, labeled data.
-It provides methods for data manipulation, analysis, and I/O operations, similar to pandas DataFrames in Python.
+The central data structure in GPandas, the `DataFrame`, is designed for handling two-dimensional, labeled data using a columnar architecture.
+It consists of a `map[string]*Series` for column storage and a `ColumnOrder []string` for maintaining column sequence.
+This design provides methods for data manipulation, analysis, and I/O operations, similar to pandas DataFrames in Python but with improved performance characteristics.

+### Series

+The `utils/collection/series.go` provides a concurrency-safe `Series` type that serves as the fundamental building block for DataFrame columns.
+Each Series enforces homogeneous data types and provides efficient access methods like `At()`, `Set()`, `Append()`, and `Len()`.

 ### Set